What HVAC Systems Qualify for Tax Credits?

 Whether shopping independently or through an HVAC contractor, look for an ENERGY STAR label before purchasing.
 ENERGY STAR is a set of government-backed programs and price tags designed to help consumers save money and reduce greenhouse gas emissions by identifying energy-efficient products and buildings.

-The Environmental Protection Agency’s ENERGY STAR program promotes the protection of our climate by reducing energy consumption.
-This is achieved through more efficient usage and better electrification, which lessens fossil fuels burned in power plants and decreases the amount of natural gas burned in homes, businesses, and industrial sites.
-In addition, HVAC appliances sold with an ENERGY STAR label are eligible for tax credits.
+The Environmental Protection Agency’s ENERGY STAR program promotes climate protection by reducing energy consumption.
+This is achieved through more efficient use and better electrification, which reduce the amount of fossil fuel burned in power plants and the amount of natural gas burned in homes, businesses, and industrial sites.
+In addition, HVAC appliances sold with an ENERGY STAR label are eligible for tax credits that are in effect at the time of purchase/installation.

-Unless otherwise specified, most of the tax credits mentioned in this article apply to ENERGY STAR-designated HVAC appliances purchased and installed from January 1, 2023 to December 31, 2032.
+Unless otherwise specified, most of the tax credits originally mentioned in this article applied to ENERGY STAR-designated HVAC appliances purchased and installed from January 1, 2023 to December 31, 2032.

 HVAC Rating Terminology

-Knowledge is power when it comes to knowing heat pump acronyms related to HVAC appliances.
-Here are some key terms to understand when shopping for a tax-credit-qualifying HVAC appliance:
+Knowledge is power when it comes to understanding heat pump acronyms used in HVAC appliances.
+Here are some key terms to understand when shopping for a tax-credit-qualifying HVAC appliance before December 31, 2025:

-• EER (Energy Efficiency Ratio): This rating looks at an HVAC system’s efficiency within a home and often shows how a new system will reduce energy costs.
-Installing good systems within a residence can double dip in savings, as a homeowner can gain a tax credit and reduce their energy costs with the suitable systems.
+• EER (Energy Efficiency Ratio): his rating assesses an HVAC system’s efficiency in a home and often indicates how a new system will reduce energy costs.
+Installing good systems in a residence can double-dip on savings, as a homeowner can gain a tax credit and reduce their energy costs with the right systems.

 • SEER (Seasonal Energy Efficiency Ratio): Similar to the EER rating, but focusing on seasonal efficiency changes.